teapotlaboratories/plantpal/readme.md

 More measurement can be found [here](https://github.com/teapotlaboratories/plantpal/tree/main/docs/measurement)

 ## Bill Of Materials
 Most of the components are generic and can be bought from any electornics/semi-conductor distributor.
-The bill of materials can be downloaded [here](https://github.com/teapotlaboratories/plantpal/blob/main/hardware/main/bill_of_materials.csv)
+The bill of materials can be downloaded [here](https://github.com/teapotlaboratories/plantpal/blob/main/hardware/main/bill_of_materials.csv).
 The EPD display used and tested is `GDEY0154D67` from **GoodDisplay**.
-The following display should be compatible:
+The following display should be compatible, but the example code would need to be adjusted:
 - GDEW0154T8
 - GDEW0154Z17
 - GDEW0154Z04